Puttu: Preparation

 Puttu is made by slowly adding water to ground rice until the correct texture is achieved.
-Using hot water would improve the softness of puttu.
+Using hot water improves the softness of puttu.
 It is then spiced, formed and steamed with layers of grated coconut.

 Puttu is generally cooked in an aluminium puttu kutti vessel with two sections.
 The lower section holds water and the upper section holds the puttu, where the rice mixture is inserted with layers of grated coconut.
 Perforated lids separate the sections to allow the steam to pass between them.

 A number of alternative cooking vessels are used, such as traditional vessels where a perforated coconut shell is attached to a section of bamboo, or a chiratta puttu made of a coconut shell or of metal shaped similarly to a coconut shell.

 Other types of cooking vessels include a pan similar to an idli pan with small holes in the bottom, and pressure cookers.

 Serving

 Puttu is often served along with gravies, like fish curry, chicken curry, beef curry or kadala (chickpea) curry, and papadum.
 Also plantain, jackfruit, mango or banana is commonly served with it.
-In southern Kerala people eat puttu accompanied by sweet black coffee.
+In southern Kerala, people eat puttu accompanied by sweet black coffee.

 In Kerala, puttu is served with banana or plantain, kadala curry, payar (green lentils) thoran with papad, fish or meat curry.

 In Tamil Nadu and Karnataka, it is served with grated coconut with jaggery made of palm sugar or sugar cane, or with sweetened coconut milk.

 In Sri Lanka, pittu is usually accompanied with tripe curry, fish or a meat curry, coconut milk and a sambol.

 There are also many improvisations and experiments done on puttu in Kerala.
 Wheat and maize flours are used instead of rice in certain parts.
 There are also puttu-specialised restaurants that serve it with different fillings.

 Variations

 Some variations of puttu use other grains such as wheat flour, ragi (finger millet) flour, tapioca and corn flour.
 The layered filling of coconut can be replaced by other foods, such as egg curry or banana.
-Puttu prepared in a ball shape are called manipputtu.
+Puttu prepared in a ball shape is called manipputtu.
 Puttu can also be made using bamboo rice.

-Muslims in Kerala eat a version of puttu called irachiputti in which rice is layered with spiced mincemeat.
+Muslims in Kerala eat a version of puttu called irachiputtu in which rice is layered with spiced mincemeat.

 Puttu is also very common in Mauritius.
 It is usually sold by hawkers and is served as a snack.
 It is often misspelled poutou, and should be spelled putu in Mauritian Creole.
 The ingredients are the same—rice flour, sugar and desiccated coconut, but cooked in metal cylinders.